mdauria0712/FINAL_SEMESTER_PIP_PROJECT/README.md

 ### Security Model
 We use **Row Level Security (RLS)** to ensure that users can only view and modify their own data.
 - Only authenticated users can add or view their personalized bet analyses.
-- Public read-only access may be allowed for team and odds data.
-- All tables with user-related or generated analysis data have RLS enabled with policies restricting access by `user_id`.

 ---